jloizel/jloizel/README.md

 ### <img src="https://raw.githubusercontent.com/TheDudeThatCode/TheDudeThatCode/master/Assets/Developer.gif" width="45" /> About Me:
 - 💻  I love exploring new technologies and building cool stuff.
-- 🚀 I’m currently exploring JS, TS, React, etc.
+- 🚀 I’m currently exploring React Native, check out my app I built in a week <a href="https://github.com/jloizel/hackrApp">here</a>
 - ⚡ Fun fact: I started playing basketball when I was 3.
 - 👯 Let’s connect for a game of Chess ♟.
 - 💬 Got a question or just curious about something?
 Feel free to ask!